neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Reflection.rst

   A specific description about these DocComment formatting requirements is available in the `Coding Guidelines`.

-The reflection of FLOW3 is handled via the *Reflection Service* which can be injected as usual.
+The reflection of TYPO3 Flow is handled via the *Reflection Service* which can be injected as usual.

 *Example: defining and accessing simple reflection information* ::